mindbat/track2-functional/THE-CHAT-RETURNS.md

 or value, will be calculated based on the observed state.
 Last, the data will be updated with the new value or state.
-If two or more tasks are actively observing, calculating, and updating even a single address in memory, changes made by one task are invalidating the observerations and calculations made by the other tasks, but the other tasks continue on anyway oblivious to these changes.
-This leads to lost changes, or changes that are inconsistant with other changes.
+If two or more tasks are actively observing, calculating, and updating even a single address in memory, changes made by one task are invalidating the observations and calculations made by the other tasks, but the other tasks continue on anyway oblivious to these changes.
+This leads to lost changes, or changes that are inconsistent with other changes.

 For example, let's imagine a program that was written where two threads